mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 When we use our "static app" approach we bootstrap the Angular application after the "static app" has been already rendered.
 This means that we perform JiT compilation after we already have something onto the screen.

 The images below demonstrate the delayed Angular bootstrap.
-The gif on the right shows the delayed bootstrap with JiT compilation enabled and the gif on the left demonstrates what happens when we've compiled the application as part of the build process.
+The gif on the right shows the delayed bootstrap with JiT compilation enabled and the gif on the left demonstrates what happens when we've compiled the application as part of the build process, i.e. AoT compilation:

 <div style="display: flex; justify-content: space-around;">
   <div style="text-align: center;">